sojit/Bash/Openconnect/Readme.md

 # Openconnect Script
-This is the script to automate the VPN logins, its mainly written for the linux openconnect.
-Its gives us the flexibility to logging multiple locations.
+This is the script to automate the VPN logins, its written for the linux openconnect.
+It gives us the flexibility to logging multiple site VPN's.

 ## Instructions
  * Make the configure file executable with chmod command _**#chmod a+x configure**_.